Cuban officials reject blame for U.S. diplomats' mystery ailments

 Despite Cuba's intense investigation and impassioned disavowals, the episode has frayed relations with the United States just two years after the Obama administration restored ties.

-In a classified briefing for members of Congress, administration officials did not point a finger at Cuba, U.S. officials told NBC News.
+In a classified briefing for members of Congress, administration officials did not point a finger at Cuba, U.S. officials said.
 But Trump has cast blame in that direction at least twice.

 "They did some bad things," he said in late September as the State Department began its drawdown of personnel.
 Two weeks later, he told reporters, "I do believe Cuba is responsible.
 I do believe that."